srkuberski/gcvspl/README.md

 y2 = splder( x, c, 3, x, 2 ); % compute second derivatives (acceleration)
 z = splzer( x, c, 3, 1 ); % compute zeros in the first derivative (velocity)
 ~~~
-*Code*: A simple example of using the splines interface
+*Code*: A simple example on how to use the splines interface

 Note that by specification of more (or less) than `x` evaluation points in the fourth argument to `splder`, re-sampling of the original data is possible.